besser435/AtlasCivs-Datapack/README.md

 This is meant to serve as a reward for voting or reffering new players.

-Before this works, we need to create a scoreboard objective with `/scoreboard objectives add rarity_roll dummy` (only needs to be done once per world).
+Before this works, we need to create a scoreboard objective with `/scoreboard objectives add atlas_rarity_roll dummy` (only needs to be done once per world).
 Then we can run `execute as @p run function rarity_loot:roll` where @p is a player's username.

 > [!IMPORTANT]